sarvapallimen/ClickFunnels/README.md

-# Is ClickFunnels Worth It?
+# Is ClickFunnels Worth It in 2026

 This is the most important question anyone considering joining ClickFunnels asks.